intere/360iDev2017/README.md

 ### TensorFlow on iOS
 * Presenter: `Taylan Pince` @tylanpince
 * Slides: https://speakerdeck.com/taylanpince/tensorflow-neural-networks-on-ios
+* Links:
+    * http://machinethink.net/blog/tensorflow-on-ios/ - Great introductory tutorial on gathering your data, training on a custom model, setting up TensorFlow, converting to a mobile optimized network, and loading it up on an iOS app
+    * http://www.reza.codes/2017-07-29/how-to-train-your-own-dataset-for-coreml/ - Detailed tutorial on how to train your own model for CoreML
 * Interesting (Related) Projects
     * ImageNet - open DB of pre-tagged images
     * Kaggle - https://www.kaggle.com/ - The Home of Data Science & Machine Learning